Stavin13/marauder-ui/README.md

 ## Usage

+### Desktop (Hardware Connection)
 1. Connect your Marauder device to your computer
-2. Open the web interface
+2. Open the web interface in Chrome or Edge
-3. Click "Connect" and select your device from the serial port list
+3. Click "Connect" - device auto-detected or select from list
-4. Use the command builder or enter custom commands
+4. Use quick action buttons, workflows, or custom commands
 5. Monitor results in the AP list and terminal output

+### Mobile (Demo Mode)
+1. Open the web interface on your phone
+2. Dismiss the mobile warning banner
+3. Click "Demo" button to enable demo mode
+4. Explore the full interface with simulated data
+5. Perfect for learning commands and workflows

+### Quick Actions
+- **Deauth Button**: One-click deauth attack on any AP
+- **Select Button**: Select AP for workflow execution
+- **Workflows**: Pre-built attack sequences in sidebar
+- **Custom Commands**: Type any Marauder command

 ## Commands